lfsky/1080-4k30/README.md

 	CE\

-Overwrite all files, keep a copy of your strings.dll just in case needing to revert or pick and choose.
+Overwrite all files, keep a copy of your strings.dll just in case needing to revert.

 Developed Exclusively for HALO NV2A